roo104/WowAddons/README.md

 - **Renewing Mist Tracking**: Real-time tracking of Renewing Mist on all party/raid members
 - **Uplift Counter**: Shows how many targets would be healed by Uplift with optimal timing alerts (3+ targets)
 - **Jade Serpent Statue Monitor**: Duration tracking and status display for your Jade Serpent Statue
+- **External Cooldown Tracker**: Track major healing cooldowns from other healers
 - **Player List**: Detailed list showing all players with Renewing Mist and time remaining
 - **Color-Coded Display**: Visual indicators for buff coverage and urgency